Accessibility Tools

 Robert Senn (Innsbruck)

 Let me tell you, I miss you.
 Your streets, parks, shops, cafes, and above all the people.
-I miss how the sun warms me when I stroll through the streets as I used to.
+I miss how the sun warms me when I stroll through the alleys as I used to.
 Yes, I miss it very much.
 But no matter how hard it is for me and no matter how tough this time is, one day we will meet again without fear and worries, just like before. #stayathome

 Jasmin Bacher ( Lienz)